puck/catalystcloud-docs/source/getting-started/access.rst

 I cannot connect to the dashboard
 =================================

-The dashboard is only available while connected to the Sky-TV network.
+The dashboard is only available while connected to the Air New Zealand network.
 If you are having issues with connecting to the dashboard, contact your local systems administrator.